Quapaw Area Council

-The Quapaw Area Council is a regional council of the Boy Scouts of America.
-It is the largest council in Arkansas in both area and members and is headquartered in Little Rock.
+The Quapaw Area Council was a regional council of the Boy Scouts of America.
+It was the largest council in Arkansas before its end in 2023 by merger in both area and members and is headquartered in Little Rock.
 The council serves over 18,000 youth and 3,600 adults in thirty-nine counties divided into ten districts, and approximately 100 boys become Eagle Scouts each year.

 History

 The Boy Scouts of America began in Arkansas in 1913, when the Little Rock Council was chartered by the National Boy Scout Council and was directed by a volunteer commissioner.
 In 1920, the Little Rock Council was reclassified and W. G. Moseley became the first council executive in 1921.
 Two years later, the Little Rock Council was renamed to the Pulaski County Council.

 In 1927, the Pulaski County Council was renamed the Quapaw Area Council and covered several counties.
 In 1934, the Kanawha Area Council of Jefferson County was split between the Quapaw Area Council and the De Soto Area Council, which had a council office in El Dorado (Union County).

 In May 2001, after years of struggling, it was decided that the Eastern Arkansas Area Council was no longer able to continue service.
 On October 8, 2001, the board of Quapaw Area Council voted to accept the merger proposal of the former EAAC, and the EAAC ceased to function, effective January 10, 2002.
 This merger enlarged the Council from seventeen counties to thirty-three counties.